Where To See Tulips in the Netherlands

 4. Noordoostpolder

-The once-waterlogged Noordoostpolder is home to countless tulip farms.
+The once-waterlogged Noordoostpolder is now home to countless tulip farms.

 The municipality of Noordoostpolder sits in the Flevoland province, a lowland area that was only reclaimed from the waters of the Zuiderzee in the mid-20th century.
-This fertile landmass today is blanketed in bright fields of tulips and other cultivated flowers, making it a top destination for tulip biking and hiking excursions.
+This fertile landmass is today blanketed in bright fields of tulips and other cultivated flowers, making it a top destination for tulip biking and hiking excursions.

 In the spring, many Noordoostpolder flower farms also open to the public to offer guided tours of their fields, an excellent way to learn more about the Netherlands' important flower industry.